BALLYGOWAN FLUTE BAND

 The Flute Band Association’s 2018 Own Choice Contest was held on Saturday 24 February in the Island Civic Centre, Lisburn.

 The adjudicator was Derek Broadbent who had officiated at a Flute Band World Championship in the 1970s.
 He did not go into any detail of what he had been looking for, but had looked forward to hearing the various test pieces.
 The bands proved to him that flutes could make music, and it had been a delight to sit and listen to the performances.
 He added that the bands played with rhythm and style, and some performances thrilled him to the core.
 Ballylone claimed most of the prizes with 190 points, with Ballygowan close on their heels with 189.
 Congratulations to Ballylone and to Ballygowan’s Andrew Douglas on lifting the piccolo prize.
-We are also indebted to Martin Wall who prepared us for the contest and led us on the day -
+We are also indebted to Martin Wall who prepared us for the contest and led us on the day - it was a delight to work under his baton.

 There is great pride in the Band on learning that Richard Douglas has been awarded the MBE in the military division of the 2018 New Years Honours List.
 He is pictured with Captain Fergal O’Carroll of the Irish Army Band (right).